 Results and Discussion

-Root and shoot length: Root and shoot length was significantly affected by irrigation levels and genotypes (Table 1).
+Root and shoot length

+Root and shoot length were significantly affected by irrigation levels and genotypes (Table 1).
 Irrespective of irrigation levels and genotypes the root length was increased up to 90 DAS and declined thereafter up to harvest.
 Shoot length was increased consistently up to harvest.
 Maximum increase in root and shoot length of wheat was recorded during initial 60 DAS duration and 60-90 DAS duration, respectively.
-At 60 DAS stage non significant variation among irrigation levels was recorded regarding root length, while at 90 DAS and harvest stage less irrigated wheat (one irrigation at CRI) recorded significantly higher root length compared to two time and normally irrigated wheat.
+At 60 DAS stage non-significant variation among irrigation levels was recorded regarding root length, while at 90 DAS and harvest stage less irrigated wheat (one irrigation at CRI) recorded significantly higher root length compared to two time and normally irrigated wheat.
 Genotype P 13320 followed by P 30015 recorded significantly higher root lengths at all stages of observation, while check variety WH 1142 recorded lowest root length.
 Normally irrigated wheat recorded significantly higher shoot length over one and two time irrigations at all stages of observation.
 Wheat genotype P 30015 followed by P 30007 recorded significantly higher shoot length, while P 30005 was found with minimum shoot length at all stages of observations.
 The differences in plant height could be attributed to the genetic variation among various cultivars, which is consistent with the findings of Sarwar et al. (2010).

 Root: Shoot (Length and weight basis):

 Irrigation levels and genotypes had shown significant effect on Root: Shoot (Table 1).
 Growth pattern of root and shoot under different irrigations and genotypes was also reflected in Root: Shoot observation trend.
 Declining trend was recorded in Root: shoot (length and weight basis) from 60 DAS up to harvest.
 Significantly higher Root: Shoot (length basis) was recorded with less irrigated wheat (one irrigation at CRI) compared to two time and normally irrigated crop at all stages of observation.
 Normally irrigated wheat had shown significantly higher Root: Shoot (weight basis) at all stages of observation except 60 DAS stage.
 Among genotypes, P 30012 at 60 and 90 DAS stage, P 13320 at harvest stage recorded significantly higher Root: Shoot (length basis), while significantly higher Root: Shoot (weight basis) was recorded with P 30015, P 30005 and P 30004 at 60 DAS, 90 DAS and at harvest stage, respectively.